 American author Kurt Vonnegut (1922-2007), who was a prisoner of war in Dresden during the Allied attack and tackled the controversial event in his book “Slaughterhouse-Five,” said of postwar Dresden: “It looked a lot like Dayton, Ohio, more open spaces than Dayton has.
 There must be tons of human bone meal in the ground”.

-(Photo credit: Deutsche Fotothek / Picture Alliance / Getty Images).
+(Photo credit: Deutsche Fotothek / Picture Alliance / US Army Archives).